eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * What would make you a good fit with Goldman Sachs?
+ You have to highlight that your strengths and distinct characteristics that makes you a good fit for the job.
+Why should the recruiter choose you amongst many other candidates?

 * What's your core expertise?
 How have you applied that to a project?

+This could be a mix of both technical skills as well as soft skills.
+You want to always make your personality well revealed.

 * What's your greatest strength?

 * Why did you choose your major?